 Note: This story is part one of a three-part series.
-Part two is Dog-Friendly Utah: The Best Monuments, State Parks and Open Lands for Dogs on Utah's Road to Mighty.
-Up next: Northern Utah.
+Read part two: The Best Monuments, State Parks and Open Lands for Dogs on Utah's Road to Mighty.
+Read part three: Northern Utah.

 At all of The Mighty 5® national parks, activities with pets are extremely limited, and every time your dog is out of your vehicle, it must be restrained in a crate, cage, or on a leash (of no more than 6 feet).
 Carrying your pet does not count, in this case.
 When in doubt of the rules, it’s best to ask the park staff for clarification, as some sections of the Federal Regulations give some discretion to the park superintendent to make park-specific rules.

 Restrictions may seem harsh, however many pets leave behind a “predator” scent that can linger in the area for long periods of time, which can disrupt or alter the behavior of the native animals the park has been set aside to protect.
 In addition, pets may scare, chase, or transmit diseases to wild animals.
 Though there are some restrictions, these somewhat dog-friendly national parks are still well-worth a visit with Fido in tow.